Starting a business isn’t cheap.

 - The Foundation for a Just Society offers grants to local, national, regional, and international organizations that work to advance the rights of women and LGBTQI people.
 The FJS focuses its efforts in Francophone West Africa, Mesoamerica, South and Southeast Asia, and the US Southeast, as well as some areas of New York City.

-- The Amber Grant Foundation is a community of entrepreneurial women who support businesses led by women starting their entrepreneurial journey.
+- The WomensNet is a community of entrepreneurial women who support businesses led by women starting their entrepreneurial journey.
 The organization gives away $10,000 each month and an additional $25,000 each year to women entrepreneurs.

 Grants for BIPOC-owned businesses

-- Grow by Invoice2go is offering up to $15,000 to entrepreneurs that identify as Asian-Indian, Asian-Pacific, Black, Latino, Native American or Alaska Native, Arab or Middle Eastern, Native Hawaiian or Pacific Islander, LGBTQ+, or as a person with a disability.
+- Grow by Invoice2go offers up to $15,000 to entrepreneurs who identify as Asian-Indian, Asian-Pacific, Black, Latino, Native American or Alaska Native, Arab or Middle Eastern, Native Hawaiian or Pacific Islander, LGBTQ+, or a person with a disability.

-- Created in response to the COVID-19 pandemic, the BIPOC Small Business Grant from AnnuityFreedom.net offers recurring grants each month for entrepreneurs who are Black, Indigenous, or people of color.
+- The BIPOC Small Business Grant from AnnuityFreedom.net offers recurring grants each month for entrepreneurs who are Black, Indigenous, or people of color.

-- Backstage Capital is an investment fund that focuses on under-represented groups in entrepreneurship, offering funds for small businesses owned by women, people of color, and LGBT founders.
+- Backstage Capital is an investment fund focused on under-represented groups in entrepreneurship, offering funds for small businesses owned by women, people of color, and LGBT founders.

-- Main Street America’s Inclusive Backing program offers funds to new entrepreneurs from under-represented communities—especially those harshly affected by the coronavirus pandemic.
+- Main Street America’s Backing Small Businesses program offers funds to new entrepreneurs from under-represented communities.

 Other funding for small business owners